fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

   ```
   Rewrite the following text exactly as-is but with the following technical change:

-  - Zap 1 now uses Google Drive's New File in Folder trigger instead of gmail's New Attachment.
+  - Zap 1 now uses Google Drive's New File in Folder trigger instead of Gmail's New Attachment.

-   Rewrite without any stylistic changes—only update it for technical accuracy where necessary.
-Be careful not to delete anything you don't absolutely need to delete.
+   Rewrite without any stylistic changes: only update it for technical accuracy where necessary.
+Be careful not to delete or change anything you don't absolutely need to delete.

   ```